-The Pace government documents collection includes primary legal sources from the Executive, Legislative, and Judicial Branches of the United States Government, including federal law and regulations, as well as selected secondary sources published by the U.S. Government Publishing Office.
-Environmental law is a particular area of interest.
+The Pace government documents collection includes primary legal sources from the Executive, Legislative, and Judicial Branches of the United States Government, including federal laws and regulations, as well as selected secondary sources published by the U.S. Government Publishing Office.
+Environmental law is a particular area of interests.

-The primary responsibility for the selection of government documents and collection development of the depository collection rests with the Documents Librarian.
-Selections are made with the advice of the Head of Reference Services and other subject specialists under the direction of the Law Library Director.
+The primary responsibility for the selection of government documents and collection development of the depository collection rests with one of the Reference Librarians.
+Selections are made with the advice of the other Reference Librarians under the direction of the Law Library Director.

 Each year a zero-based review of selections is made and appropriate adds and drops are made.
 Items can be added or dropped throughout the year.
 The zero-based review includes reviewing the FDLP’s List of Classes and the list of items selected by Pace Law Library.
 The Suggested Core Collection for Law Libraries in the Legal Requirements & Program Regulations of the Federal Depository Library Program is another important tool.